patw/Bottybot/README.md

 cd Bottybot
 ```

-* Follow the instructions below on configuring the .env, model below
+Follow the instructions below on configuring the .env and model.json

 ```
 docker build -t bottybot .